I may receive commissions from purchases made through links in this article. Full Disclosure

 When I became pregnant with my first child, I thought I knew what I needed to know.
-I read all the books and talked to all the moms…but one thing I didn’t know, doctors are not gods nor are their “rules” laws you have to follow.
+I read all the books and talked to all the moms…but one thing I didn’t know, I didn’t know that you could steer your own pregnancy!
+I didn’t realize that doctors are not gods nor are their “rules” laws you have to follow.

 This concept does seem odd.
 Everyone believes that doctors know what’s best and will only prescribe the absolute best.
 Now I’m not saying this isn’t necessarily true.
 I’m sure there are plenty of great doctors out there who are looking out for your best interest.

 However, when my doctor told me that she would only let me go to 41.5 weeks, I assumed that this was some sort of law and I had no choice in the matter.
 So I went along and scheduled that induction.

 However, my doctor told me that I had to get an epidural in order to try for a VBAC.
 Once again, it was policy that made this law and once again, I didn’t know that I could refuse.
-It was never mentioned that I did have the right to refuse policies and routine procedures.
-Yet again, I followed procedure and thankfully I was still able to get my VBAC even with that epidural.

-.
+Flash forward to this baby, baby #4.
+I now know my rights.
 I now know that I can refuse anything I want to.
 It may be a fight, it’s even possible that some refusals could get me kicked out of the practice (all depending on doctors/midwives and how far along you are) but a pregnant woman has the right to refuse any policy or procedure (at least so long as it’s not life or death).

 This is the unspoken truth that I want all pregnant women to know.
 As a pregnant woman, you have the right to refuse any treatment, drug, policy, and procedure (so long as it’s not a life or death event).
 It doesn’t matter if it’s hospital policy, it doesn’t matter if that’s how it’s done in the office; if you do not want it then you do not have to get it.

 The first time was with my glucose test.
 I’m not a fan of the traditional glucose test but I went along with it anyway.
 Now my practice uses a 2 hr glucose test and if you fail it then you are diagnosed with gestational diabetes.
 Well, I failed the test.
 However, it just didn’t sit right with me.
 I know you can have gestational diabetes with no symptoms but I just couldn’t agree with the idea of being diagnosed without one more test… so I told my midwife that I knew it wasn’t standard or normal but I wanted to take the test again.
 Go figure, I passed the second test with flying colors.
 I’m glad I pushed that envelope.

 The second time (and it won’t be the last…I have great plans for refusing a lot of delivery procedures) I refused Rhogam.
 Now Rhogam as most of you will be unfamiliar with it (only 20% of pregnant women need Rhogam) is a shot that has to do with the fact that my blood type is negative and my husband’s is positive.